-Principal functions of municipalities as per National Framework for AQM mixtures of substances in ambient air, which ambient concentrations, through bioaccumulation, deposition or in any other way present a threat to health, wellbeing or the environment in the municipality.
+Principal functions of municipalities as per National Framework for AQM mixtures of substances in ambient air, which through ambient concentrations, bioaccumulation, deposition or in any other way present a threat to health, wellbeing or the environment in the municipality.
 Municipalities have to monitor ambient air quality and point, non-point and mobile source emissions.
-The second generation Air Quality Management Plan review was approved by Council on 30 September 2020.
-The review takes place every five years.
+The second generation Air Quality Management Plan which was approved by Council on 30 September 2020 needs to be review in 2024.
 It is important to expand the plan parallel with economic growth and spatial development.
-It is therefore imperative that the plan be included in the IDP.
-Air Quality have budgetary implications as air monitoring appliances in this field is expensive and needs to be budgeted for.
-Work on the Air Quality By-law for the Municipality has been completed and needs to be approved by Council.
-The municipality is also in need of audio measuring equipment for the control of noise in its jurisdiction in terms of the Western Cape
+The designated Air Quality Officer is member of the Provincial Air Quality Forum which meets on quarterly basis with the purpose of increasing knowledge regarding air quality issues as well as sharing experiences and lessons learned.
+In addition, the Air Quality Officer attended an Environmental Management Inspectorate training course which deals with the regulatory and enforcement aspects as described in the National Environmental Act (NO 107 of 1998).